emendir/Walytis_Beta/ReadMe.md

 - [Identity Management](https://github.com/emendir/WalytisIdentities): One data-base blockchain is used for every identity, publishing [DID-documents](https://www.w3.org/TR/did-1.0/) as blocks, cryptographically authenticated

+To learn about projects built on Walytis under active development, see https://github.com/emendir/WalytisTechnologies

 ### Blockchain Overlays